greydanus/cursivetransformer/README.md

 ## Preprocessing and Tokenization

 Our raw dataset consists of a large JSON file consisting of examples.
 Each example contains ASCII characters, stroke information, and some metadata like who the author was.
 Let's visualize one of these examples: this particular one was traced from a screenshot taken of the [Zaner-Bloser cursive practice workbook](static/Zaner-Bloser.pdf).
-You can see that our custom tokenizer (which uses four integers rather than the typical one) preserves the stroke data at a high enough fidelity that we are able to reconstruct the original sentence
+Since we have to represent (`dx`, `dy`, `magnitude`, and `is_pen_down`) for every step, we opt to unroll each step into three tokens: the first represents `dx`, the second represents `dy`, and the third represents a combination of `magnitude` and `is_pen_down`.
+This is a little messy, but it allows us to leave the boilerplate Transformer training code completely unchanged (there's an alternative that involves using a custom embedding but it's more trouble than it's worth).

 ![tokenizer](static/encode_decode.png)